 I edged forward and leaned down, and she reached out with her mouth to kiss me before I had gotten close enough.
 She licked my lips because she couldn’t touch them with hers; I kept the space between us in that moment.
 Our tongues lapped against each other for I don’t know how long then.
 Sometimes she’d come close enough for a second or two, enough just to lick; sometimes she’d give in for a second more so our lips could touch and our tongues could push in each other’s mouths.
 She started to moan against me.

 I climbed on top, straddling her, and sat back on my heels, her hips.
-It felt awkward because it felt so blatantly sexual.
+I wasn’t prepared for how blatantly sexual it felt.
 If we were practicing our grappling skills, would it be so bad, I wondered.
 My fingertips moved under her shirt, hand sliding over her smooth belly, up to the softer skin nearer to her breasts.

 “You like to play with me already,” she smirked, somehow retaining a look of innocence.

-“Well you used to be scared of me … I wonder when it changed to this,” she replied in a breath, her eyes fluttering.
+“Well you used to be scared of me… I wonder when it changed to this,” she replied in a breath, her eyes fluttering.
 Too much skin touching skin now, maybe.
 Something in her words made me feel annoyed, cocky.
-I laughed and yanked her shirt up in a rude gesture, revealing her bare breasts (of course she didn’t put on a bra after her shower).
+I laughed and yanked her shirt up in a rude gesture, revealing her bare breasts (of course she didn’t but on a bra after her shower).
 I looked down at them for a lingering moment.
-Perfectly shaped, not too big, not too small, and her nipples…which were a shade darker than I expected.
-I guess girls from Sand were different in more than just training techniques.
+Full (ripe) and downward pointing, and her nipples, a darker mauve than I anticipated for her blond hair.

 My body shifted to the side slightly, giving enough space to slip my free hand between us.
 The sounds of her low breathy moans were filling my head.
 I had resolved not to immediately put my hand down her skirt at this point, annoyed with myself for even having to set that standard.
 I apparently was a lot more excited than I kept telling myself.